Azure-Samples/highly-available-zone-redundant-webapp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature requests
+name: Feature request
-about: Request features to improve the sample
+about: Request a feature to improve the sample
 title: ''
 labels: ''
 assignees: ''